 Additional information

-Assuming patients meet the criteria for this procedure, the consultant can provide the treatment.
+Assuming patients fully meet the criteria for this procedure, the consultant can provide the treatment.

-However, if the patients does not meet the criteria, the consultant has the option of submitting an Individual Funding Request (IFR) application to the Effective Commissioning Initiative Team at NHS Surrey Heartlands via the Blueteq database if they consider them to be clinically exceptional.
+However, if the patient does not meet the criteria, and their clinician is able to demonstrate that their patient’s individual clinical circumstances are clearly different to those of other patients, they have the option of submitting an Individual Funding Request (IFR) application to Surrey Heartlands ICB via the Blueteq database.

-Spinal Radiofrequency Denervation (minimally invasisve procedures that deactivates nerves that may be causing pain)injections (spinal injections to help with pain)
+Spinal Radiofrequency Denervation (minimally invasive procedures that deactivates nerves that may be causing pain)injections (spinal injections to help with pain)

 Overview